Before unterkayness goes into suspended animation:

 In service of sonic dispersion, Awesome Tapes from Africa, Boot Sale Sounds and different waters all bring the knowledge & good vibes.
 And tho' my aging computer/OS won't do rar files, I visit A Closet of Curiosities just to see what crazy, cool records will show up next.

-gathers some vibes of its own.
+the music of sound gathers some vibes of its own.

 Paleo-Future is ever sifting & digging deep into what was once imagined as the shape of things to come.
 And Pruned deals what being imagined in landscape architecture.